nbrugger-tgm/jitsu/JSON Example.md

 > Now a thig you are allowed to: Commenting! it is done with // between Token or grammar definers

 At the next step we need to take care about Json String escaping which also needs to be done by the parser.
 Means that `\"` , `"` and `\` all will have seperate tokens which do not overlap.
-This is a bit complicated and you need to be familliar with the glory hell of regex so here is the string escaping "code"
+This is a bit complicated and you need to be familliar with the glory hell of regex so here is the string escaping "code".
 ```js

 ```
+basicly it is adding `(?<!\\)` before the unescaped varant.
+There are some cases where it is a bit more com
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MzAxNTMxNTQsMTY5ODAxNjMzOF19
+eyJoaXN0b3J5IjpbMzA3MzUyOTA1LDE2OTgwMTYzMzhdfQ==
 -->